crahan/HolidayHackChallenge2019/docs/misc/interesting_ui.md

 ## Unused Elves

-After searching for the avatar for Krampus as part of [challenge 7](/challenges/c7/) I went back and looked at the rest of the elf avatars as some of the avatar images had a filename that matched the name of the elf (e.g. [mintycandycane.png](https://2019.kringlecon.com/images/avatars/elves/mintycandycane.png), [kent.png](https://2019.kringlecon.com/images/avatars/elves/kent.png)) while others used a more generic `elfX.png` file naming convention.
+After searching for the avatar for Krampus as part of [objective 7](/objectives/o7/) I went back and looked at the rest of the elf avatars as some of the avatar images had a filename that matched the name of the elf (e.g. [mintycandycane.png](https://2019.kringlecon.com/images/avatars/elves/mintycandycane.png), [kent.png](https://2019.kringlecon.com/images/avatars/elves/kent.png)) while others used a more generic `elfX.png` file naming convention.
 Minty Candycane is also the only elf whose avatar looks the same as last year.

 [elf15.png](https://2019.kringlecon.com/images/avatars/elf15.png), the 6th elf from the left in the image below, is used as a generic image which is then replaced with the correct NPC's avatar.
 Probably a remnant from the development stages to ensure all NPCs showed up on screen, even if it was with a default image (this includes Santa himself).
 Worth noting is that not only do some of the Elf characters in the game use a generic `elfX.png` filename, there's also more elf avatar images available than are used in the game.